This post may contain affiliate links. Please read my disclosure policy.

 The balsamic vinegar you buy at the supermarket is probably not real balsamic vinegar.
 The low price cannot justify the real procedure of Balsamic vinegar.

-Check the labels, make sure it is Made in Modena and it is a DOC.
+Check the labels, and make sure it is Made in Modena and a DOC.

 I buy mine at the Acetaia San Giacomo and you can find it on Amazon.